-The FIQ interrupt cannot be used with embOS functions, it is reserved for high speed user functions.
+The FIQ interrupt cannot be used with embOS functions, it is reserved for high speed user functions which are also called zero latency interrupts.

 Note the following:

 - FIQ is never disabled by embOS. - Never call any embOS function from an FIQ handler. - Do not assign any embOS interrupt handler to FIQ.